Digital marketing in the age of the coronavirus

-Since many work from home and stay indoors much more now than just recently, we will see a new type of online behaviour.
+Now that many are staying indoors more than just a couple months ago, we are seeing a new type of online behaviour.

 Online activity could also be higher since there is a constant stream of breaking news.

-With many affected companies decreasing their marketing budgets, we will most likely see a sharp drop in CPM and CPC prices (due to a decline in competition).
+With many affected companies decreasing their digital marketing budgets, we are seeing a drop of up to 47% in CPM and CPC prices (due to a decline in competition).
 This is an ideal opportunity for some marketers to acquire new customers at a lower cost than previously.

 Consumers spend more time reading or watching the news than ever before.
 Marketers now have the opportunity to capture more eye-balls by advertising on these popular websites, at a lower cost than the pre-corona period.

-For a brand, being online has never been as important as today.
+For a brand, an online presence has never been as important as today.